parikhjaykishan/parikhjaykishan/README.md

 - 👋 Hi, I’m @parikhjaykishan
 - 👀 I write java, and kotlin code and try to learn new language.
 I also love to do software design and architect.
 - 🌱 I’m always curious to learn new things.
-I have interest in history, international politics, business and trade, science and almost everything.
+I have interest in history, international politics, business and trade, science, spirituality, farming and almost everything.
 - 💞️ I’m looking to meet people and enjoy good coversation.
 - 📫 Concat me by a message or email at <jaykishanparikh@gmail.com>